VADITIM/VADITIM/README.md

 ---

-## 🤝 Let’s Build What Sticks
+## 🤝 Let Us Build What Sticks

 If you design with taste, build with feel, and believe software should move with emotion.
-We’re on the same page.
+We are on the same page.

 Explore my work.
 Steal ideas.
 Fork components.
-But always ask:
+But always ask yourself:
 > “Does this *feel* good to use?”

-Because forgettable software is everywhere.
+**Because forgettable software is everywhere.
 But interfaces that feel alive?
-That is rare.
+These are *rare*.**

 ---